Close

 (9) Material placed out for collection must be placed within 2M (6 feet) of the edge of asphalt.

-(4) The resident is responsible for the protection of all garbage refuse, and recyclables from the time it is placed at the curb until it is picked up by Town Staff.
-All garbage, refuse and recyclables placed at the curb for pickup will be placed in suitable rigid garbage or recyclable bins and removed from the curb no later than 11:59p.m. of collection day.
-Garbage bins with secured lids are mandatory, and any garbage not placed in garbage bins will not be picked up.
+(3) The resident is responsible for the protection of all garbage refuse, and recyclables from the time it is placed at the curb until it is picked up by Town Staff.
+All garbage, refuse and recyclables placed at the curb for pickup must be placed in suitable rigid garbage or recyclable bins and removed from the curb no later than 11:59p.m. of collection day.
+Garbage or recycling bins with closed secured lids are mandatory, and any garbage not placed in the garbage or recycling bins, or overflowing bins, will not be picked up.

 (1) Every owner or operator of a building containing five (5) or more apartment units, shall be responsible for removal of garbage, refuse and recyclables from their premises on a weekly basis to an approved Waste Disposal Facility.